alexarch21/history-explorer-card/README.md

   enabled: true    # true is the default, use false to turn LTS support off.
   mode: mean
   period: hour     # reporting period. hour, day or month.
 Default is hour.
+  force: false     # set to true if you want to use long term statistics only
 ```

 The (optional) mode parameter controls how the statistics data is processed before being integrated into the history stream. `mean` = use the average value, `min` = minimum value, `max` = max value.
 The default if the option is not present is mean.
 This setting does not apply to total_increasing values like energy sensors, which are calculated differently.